atdiausx2/albudurarrtu/report_AzadhdhinNedalYunisAlFraijat.md

 - Basing on literature sources, briefly recap incentives towards studying and its termination
 -  Formulate Metrics and Key Performance Indicators (KPIs)
    - Define measurable KPIs for effective tracking and pinpointing the dropout related trends
    - Establish benchmark for success and areas that requires attention for improvement

 - Perform Analysis and Pattern Recognition
    - Identify key factors that contribute to the dropout rate of students
-   - Using these factors, build a model predicting students' dropout from the university, graduation, or further enrollment.
+   - Using these factors,  propose and build a model predicting students' dropout from the university, graduation, or further enrollment.
+   - Evaluate the model built

 - Designing Targeted Interventions
    - Based on patterns identified, propose targeted interventions